dotMorten/Microsoft.SqlServer.Types/README.md

 # Microsoft.SqlServer.Types
 a .NET Standard implementation of the spatial types in `Microsoft.SqlServer.Types`

+## Sponsoring

+If you like this library and use it a lot, consider sponsoring me.
+Anything helps and encourages me to keep going.

+See here for details: https://github.com/sponsors/dotMorten

 ### NuGet:

 Install the package `dotMorten.Microsoft.SqlServer.Types` from NuGet.